travel-tips

 Don't Order Sangria

-If you love it, then go for it, but it’s a dead tourist giveaway.
+If you love it, go for it, but it's a dead tourist giveaway.
+Spanish people don't really drink it, which means you never know how good the quality will be.

-Don’t Scoot On The Pavement
+Don't Scoot on the Pavement

 Don't Touch the Produce at Markets